 Manuela Caiani is Associate Professor in Political Science at the Scuola Normale Superiore of Pisa.
 She has received her national Italian ‘Abilitazione’ for full professorship in Political Science and Political Sociology, in 2017.
 Since 2019 she is Convenor of the Standing Group ‘Political Participation and Social Movement’, Italian Association for Political Science (SISP).

-Her research interests focus on: populism (left wing and right wing); right wing extremism and the Internet; the radical right; social movements and political mobilisation; Europeanization/transnationalisation of social movements; qualitative methods of social research (focus groups; interviews; frame analysis, social network analysis, etc.).
-She has directed and collaborated in a number of international projects on topics relating to: social movements and Europeanization, radical right mobilization and extremism (online), populism, disengagement from terrorism (Volskwagen Stiftung; Europe for Citizens Program; FP4, FP5, FP7; PRIN; Marie Curie; Research Grant Jubilaumsfonds, ONB; Doctoral TRA Fellowship, START Center, 2009, University of Maryland).
-She published in, among others, the following journals: WEP, EJPR, Mobilization, Acta Politica, European Union Politics, South European Society and Politics, RISP and for the following publishers: Oxford University press, Ashgate, Palgrave.
+Her research interests focus on: populism (left wing and right wing); far right politics; social movements and Europe; transnationalisation of collective action and networks; qualitative methods of social research (focus groups; interviews; frame analysis).
+She has directed and collaborated in a number of international projects on topics relating to: social movements; radical right mobilization and extremism (online), populism, disengagement from terrorism (Volskwagen Stiftung; Europe for Citizens Program; FP4, FP5, FP7; PRIN; Marie Curie; Research Grant Jubilaumsfonds, ONB; Doctoral TRA Fellowship, START Center, 2009, University of Maryland).
+She published in, among others, the following journals: Social Movement Studies, EJPR, Mobilization, Acta Politica, European Union Politics, South European Society and Politics, RISP and for the following publishers: Oxford University press, Ashgate, Palgrave.

 Among the most recent publications:

 1. Manuela Caiani and Manès Weisskircher (2021), Anti-Nationalist Europeans and Pro-European Nativists on the Streets: Visions of Europe from the Left to the Far Right, Social Movement Studies, https://doi.org/10.1080/14742837.2021.2010527